Table of Contents

 |

-General note: For this and the following one-to-one staff discussion methods, I generally assume that there is already a positive relationship of trust between the employee and the manager aka boss.
+General note: For this and the following one-to-one discussion methods, I generally assume that there is already a positive relationship of trust between the employee and the manager.

 Furthermore, these are simplified examples – every employee is different.
 Of course, as already mentioned, there are also team members who prefer more direct communication.
-Basically, you should ask direct reports how they prefer to receive feedback.
+Basically, you should ask employees how they prefer to receive feedback.

-Enough rambling, let's finally name some concrete employee review or one-to-one meeting questions for employees that you can use to enrich your 1-to-1 meeting system.
+Enough rambling, let's finally name some concrete employee appraisal or one-to-one meeting questions that you can use to enrich your 1-to-1 meeting system.

-1 to 1 Questions - One-on-One Performance Review
+1 to 1 questions - one-on-one employee appraisal

-If you want to take the bird's eye view in 1-to-1 conversations, for example in your quarterly or semi-annual one-to-one performance review, the following employee review questions provide inspiring conversation starters:
+If you want to take the bird's eye view in 1-to-1 conversations, for example in your quarterly or semi-annual one-to-one meeting, the following questions offer inspiring conversation starters:

 🧘♀️ 1-1 Questions with a focus on positives